mbbu/16S-mini-project/README.md

 4. Download the [Dataset](http://h3data.cbio.uct.ac.za/assessments/16SrRNADiversityAnalysis/practice/dataset1/) and the [metadata](http://h3data.cbio.uct.ac.za/assessments/16SrRNADiversityAnalysis/practice/practice.dataset1.metadata.tsv) as described in the links above.

-5. Move the directory containing your data set and metadata into the 16S-mini-project. bash `cd scripts && cp 16srna.sh ../path/to/your/dataset`.
+5. Move the directory containing your data set and metadata into the 16S-mini-project.
+Bash `cd scripts && cp 16srna.sh ../path/to/your/dataset`.
 To run the workflow; bash `cd path/to/your/dataset && bash 16srna.sh`.